lblod/app-lokaal-mandatenbeheer/README.md

 drc logs form-content -f
 ```

+## LDES

+This application uses LDES to share information with other applications, like the Vlaamse Mandatendatabank and Gelinkt Notuleren.
+Read more about it [here](docs/LDES.md).

 > [!CAUTION]
 > The info below is not up to date anymore.
 These services are inherited from [loket](https://github.com/lblod/app-digitaal-loket), these aren't used anymore, but will be introduced again in the near future.